natanael-b/make-portable/README.md

 > * If --auto close = is not provided, strace will run for 25 seconds
 > * Consider using 256x256 resolution for --icon= with PNG formats
 > * In the --desktop = option, it will first be checked if the file exists, otherwise it will be searched in all directories listed in XDG_DATA_DIRS
+> * If --keep-config is used all user configuration accessed by application will be bundled make sure to reset all private info before using this flag

 # Compatibility with linux distros